 Why do a website audit?

-You would do a website audit if you wanted to leverage the data collected by applications such as Google Analytics (GA), to increase your website conversion rate.
-Using GA data to make strategic adjustments to the content and structure of your website.
+You would do a website audit if you wanted to leverage the data collected by applications such as Google Analytics (GA) and to increase your website conversion rate.
+Using GA data, you can make strategic adjustments to the content and structure of your website.

 The goal of a Website Audit is to outline:

 - Any user roadblocks or frustrations your audience is experiencing.